CAADE/fleet/docs/Solution/Application-Stack/SubSystem-Application-Stack.rst

 Use Cases
 ---------

-* :ref:`UseCase-Manage-Application` - see here to find details on the interface.
+* :ref:`UseCase-Manage-Applications` - see here to find details on the interface.

 .. image:: UseCases.png